-802.11r or BSS Fast-Transition is a way of significantly increasing the speed of roaming in enterprise WiFi environments.
-More specifically it’s a standard that describes how to avoid having to perform a full 802.1X authentication when roaming to a new AP.
+802.11r or BSS Fast-Transition is a way of significantly increasing the speed of roaming in Wi-Fi environments.
+More specifically it’s an enhancement to the Wi-Fi standard that describes how to avoid having to perform a full WPA2 authentication when roaming to a new AP.

 For the vast majority of clients Fast-Transition (FT) is no big deal.
 If a user is idly browsing the web, or their client is performing some background sync tasks, a roam from one AP to another isn’t something they notice.